liamwhite/Derpibooru-dl/readme.txt

 [Settings]
 reverse = Work backwards

 output_folder = path to output to

-download_submission_ids_list = Should submission IDs form the input list be downloaded download_query_list = Should queries from the input list be downloaded output_long_filenames = Should the derpibooru filenames be used?
+download_submission_ids_list = Should submission IDs form the input list be downloaded

+download_query_list = Should queries from the input list be downloaded

+output_long_filenames = Should the derpibooru filenames be used?
 (UNSUPPORTED!
-USE AT OWN RISK!) input_list_path = Path to a text file containing queries, ids, etc done_list_path = Path to record finished tasks failed_list_path = Path to record failed tasks save_to_query_folder = Should each query/tag/etc save to a folder of QUERY_NAME or use one single folder for everything skip_downloads = Should no downloads be attempted sequentially_download_everything = Should the range download mode try to save every possible submission? go_backwards_when_using_sequentially_download_everything = Start at the most recent submission instead of the oldest when trying to download everything. download_last_week = Should the last 7000 submissions be downloaded (Approx 1 weeks worth) skip_glob_duplicate_check = You should probably not use this unless you know what you are doing.
-(Speedhack for use with single output folder) skip_known_deleted = Should previously encounterd deleted submissions be skipped? deleted_submissions_list_path = Relative path to put list of known deleted submissions
+USE AT OWN RISK!)

+input_list_path = Path to a text file containing queries, ids, etc

+done_list_path = Path to record finished tasks

+failed_list_path = Path to record failed tasks

+save_to_query_folder = Should each query/tag/etc save to a folder of QUERY_NAME or use one single folder for everything

+skip_downloads = Should no downloads be attempted

+sequentially_download_everything = Should the range download mode try to save every possible submission?

+go_backwards_when_using_sequentially_download_everything = Start at the most recent submission instead of the oldest when trying to download everything.

+download_last_week = Should the last 7000 submissions be downloaded (Approx 1 weeks worth)

+skip_glob_duplicate_check = You should probably not use this unless you know what you are doing.
+(Speedhack for use with single output folder)

+skip_known_deleted = Should previously encounterd deleted submissions be skipped?

+deleted_submissions_list_path = Relative path to put list of known deleted submissions

+move_on_fail_verification = Should files that fail the verification be moved?
+If false they will only be copied.